From the jagged mountains in Colorado to the unique parks in the Florida Keys, there is an adventure vacation in the US for every outdoor enthusiast.

 The oldest national park in America, Yellowstone National Park is a wilderness paradise for outdoor enthusiasts and those looking for an adventure vacation.

-With over 2.2 million acres of diverse wilderness, visitors are treated to iconic views of red-hued canyon walls, ancient wooded forests and meadows, massive waterfalls and great rivers, geyser basins, hot springs and alpine lakes.
-The Grand Prismatic Spring is a big attraction in the park, a thermal wonder known for its bright dazzling colours.
+With over 2.2 million acres of diverse wilderness, visitors are treated to iconic views of red-hued canyon walls, ancient wooded forests and meadows, massive waterfalls and great rivers, geyser basins, hot springs, and alpine lakes.
+The Grand Prismatic Spring is a big attraction in the park, a thermal wonder known for its bright dazzling colors.

 Bend is a small city in Oregon on the great Deschutes River that offers a dizzying array of natural attractions for an incredible adventure vacation.

-The Deschutes River runs right through the centre of Bend, which facilitates Oregon’s first urban whitewater recreation park where you can try river bodyboarding, whitewater kayaking or paddleboarding, tubing or river surfing.
+The Deschutes River runs right through the center of Bend, which facilitates Oregon’s first urban whitewater recreation park where you can try river bodyboarding, whitewater kayaking or paddleboarding, tubing, or river surfing.
 Visit the Lava River Cave, a vast lava tube in the Newberry National Volcanic Monument.
-From town, you can hike the trail up to the Pilot Butte viewpoint, a lava cone created from an extinct volcano.
+You can hike the trail from town up to the Pilot Butte viewpoint, a lava cone created from an extinct volcano.

-Hike to the Tumalo falls to see the magnificent force of the 89-foot cascade.
-See why rock climbers from all over the world flock to Smith Rock State Park or discover the beauty of the stratovolcano Mount Bachelor in the Cascade Range.
+Hike to Tumalo Falls to see the magnificent force of the 89-foot cascade.
+See why rock climbers worldwide flock to Smith Rock State Park or discover the beauty of the stratovolcano Mount Bachelor in the Cascade Range.

 Bend is an outdoor adventure paradise.

-Anchorage is Alaska’s largest city, best known for incredible wilderness, wildlife and glaciers.
+Anchorage is Alaska’s largest city, best known for its incredible wilderness, wildlife, and glaciers.
 For an outdoor adventure holiday, Anchorage has a lot.
-From glacier tours, flightseeing, skiing and hiking to spotting moose, there is so much to experience in this natural wonderland.
+From glacier tours, flightseeing, skiing, and hiking to spotting moose, there is so much to experience in this natural wonderland.

 Chugach State Park covers 495,204 acres of untouched wilderness with a wildlife-rich habitat (there is no other such wildlife-rich park so close to a city anywhere in the world).
-There are also loads of activities within the park, including 280 miles of hiking trails, biking, hunting, fishing, snowmobiling and ATV riding.
+The park also has loads of activities, including 280 miles of hiking trails, biking, hunting, fishing, snowmobiling, and ATV riding.

 You can take a flight from Anchorage for an up close encounter on a glacier (some tours even include dog sledding) or take a full day Matanuska Glacier guided hike to explore the glacier’s picturesque terrain.
 There are ample opportunities for whale watching during the season, both from Anchorage or in the Kenai fjords.